The 11 Biggest Food Flops Of All Time

 The alcoholic beverage was conceived by three Ohio State students in 2005, but wasn't sold widely in America until about 2007.
 Over the next couple of years, Four Loko became a popular party drink on college campuses, because afterall, one can had the same effect as about five or six 12-oz. beers and two 8 oz. cups of coffee.
 Wahoo!

-Introduced to the market in 1964, Reddi-Bacon was the brainchild of Reddi-wip® the same genuises that brought us whipped cream in an aerosol spray can.
+Introduced to the market in 1964, Reddi-Bacon was the brainchild of Reddi-wip® the same genuises that brought us whipped cream in an aerosol spray can (really, genius!).

 So what was Reddi-Bacon?
 Kind of what it sounds like -- pre-cooked bacon packaged in absorbent paper between sheets of aluminium foil that you could pop in your toaster for breakfast in minutes.
 Well, unless you're a vegetarian or don't own a toaster, that doesn't sound all that bad.